Want to know how to memorize lines fast?

-Either way, there’s a fast and easy solution to memorizing lines.
-If you practice the simple techniques you’re about to learn, you’ll soon know how to memorize a script in one night too.
+If you practice the simple techniques you’re about to learn, you’ll soon know how to memorize a script in one night.
+Maybe even faster.

-This will not only lead to confidence at your auditions, but save you from tons of the stress that drains your performances of energy.
+This simple memory skill will not only lead to confidence at your auditions, but save you from tons of the stress that drains your performances of energy.

 Are you ready to rapidly absorb your lines from any script or play?